-1Assuming the PIID or IDV PIID match with www.usaspending.gov, these data elements will be automatically populated for awarded IT acquisitions.
+&lt;sup>1Assuming the PIID or IDV PIID match with www.usaspending.gov, these data elements will be automatically populated for awarded IT acquisitions.
+The IT Dashboard will only display the data pulled from USASpending.gov.
+If the agency enters data into these fields, their data will not be displayed on the IT Dashboard, but it will be available through the IT Dashboard Data Feed.